FaganAfandiyev/BasedBot/README.md

 # BasedBot

 BasedBot is a one-of-a-kind example of a BasedApp bot.
-T

 ## Description